KenCorbettJr/html5sql/README.md

     INSERT INTO example2 (data) VALUES ('Second');
     INSERT INTO example2 (data) VALUES ('Third');

-With *html5sql*, to sequentially call these SQL statements and create your table(s) all you would need to do is open your database and then add a snippet of code like this:
+With *html5sql*, to sequentially process each of these SQL statements in order and create your table(s) all you would need to do is open your database and then add a snippet of code like this:

     $.get('Setup-Tables.SQL',function(sqlStatements){
         html5sql.process(
-            //This is the text data from the SQL file you retrieved sqlStatements,
+            sqlStatements, //text of the SQL file you retrieved function(){
-            function(){
+                // Success Function
-                // After all statements are processed this function
+                // executed after all statements are processed },
-                //   will be called.
-            },
             function(error){
                 // Handle any errors here